SE-Exort/InfoGrep-Deployment/README.md

 ### Setup Steps

-1. `minikube start` to start your k8s cluster.
+1. `minikube start --cpus max --memory max` to start a k8s cluster with the maximum resource.
 2. Create the `.env` file from the `.env.template` file with `cp .env.template .env`.
 Fill out the mandatory env vars with an appropriate value.
 If you are not sure what to put in, reach out to @TyroneHe-0926.
 3. Run the setup script with `bash setup.sh`.
 4. If you are updating a service, or just wanted to pull an updated image, run `minikube image ls` first to get the list of image, and remove the one that you want to update with `minikube image rm <your-image>`.
 Then run the update script with `bash update.sh`.